PhilipQuirke/SkyCombAnalystHelp/Ground.md

 The GroundSpace folder contains a "file based" method for obtaining elevations data in the SkyComb Analyst.
 This requires some set-up, then is very fast and very accurate.
 This method is highly recommended if you want to use SkyComb Analyst offline.

-To set up this method, download the ground (aka DEM) and surface (aka tree-top aka DSM) datasets from the LINZ (or similar) website in the "ASC" format.
+To set up this method, export (download) the ground (aka DEM) and surface (aka tree-top aka DSM) datasets from the LINZ (or similar) website in the "GeoTiff" format.
+LINZ has a 13Gb limit on individual exports.
+In the LINZ web site user interface you can manually reduce the area you want to export until it is under the 13b limit.
+As a rough guide a 10Gb GeoTiff export will cover some 4,000 km2.

 Set the GroundDirectory setting in App.Config to the root folder used to store this ground data e.g. D:\SkyComb\Ground_Data .
 Unzip each downloaded ZIP into a separate sub-folder of the GroundDirectory folder.

-For example, the above datasets are downloaded as:
-- lds-auckland-north-lidar-1m-dem-2016-2018-AAIGrid.zip is 11 GB when downloaded, and 40 GB once unzipped.
-- lds-auckland-north-lidar-1m-dsm-2016-2018-AAIGrid.zip is 12 GB when downloaded, and 43 GB once unzipped.
+For example, exporting subsets of this Lidar data:
+- Exported a 4.6 Gb subset of this dataset lds-auckland-north-lidar-1m-dem-2016-2018-GTiff.zip.
+It covered ~5,000 km2.
+- Exported a 4.7 Gb subset of this dataset lds-auckland-north-lidar-1m-dsm-2016-2018-GTiff.zip.
+It covered ~5,000 km2.

-The first time that the SkyComb Analyst is run after unzipping new datasets into the GroundDirectory folder, the tool automatically scans the subfolders, and creates an index (e.g. D:\SkyComb\Ground_Data\SkyCombIndex.xlsx) containing names of all the ASC datasets found and the ground area each covers.
+The first time that the SkyComb Analyst is run after unzipping new datasets into the GroundDirectory folder, the tool automatically scans the subfolders, and creates an index (e.g. D:\SkyComb\Ground_Data\SkyCombIndexTiff.xlsx) containing names of all the Tiffs found and the ground area each covers.
-Subsequent SkyComb Analyst runs uses this index to quickly locate the ASC files pertainent to any drone flight in that coverage area.
+Subsequent SkyComb Analyst runs uses this index to quickly locate the Tiff files pertainent to any drone flight in that coverage area.

+SkyComb Analyst also supports the ASC (text) format but this format is bulkier and slower.
+This format is *not* recommended.

 ## Other Countries